Pool Group: Borderline

 The film Borderline centers on an interracial love triangle.
 The main narrative is concerned with racism and is illustrated without any attempt to take a moral standpoint.
 The film concentrated on the inner psychology of the characters, using a form of montage which had the effect of superimposition.
 Where the film was not banned by censorship authorities it was unenthusiastically received by the critics, and disappeared for many years.
-A pristine print exists however in the Swiss Film Archive, which has recently issued it in DVD form, together with Véronique Goel’s documentary Kenwin, about the house which Bryher and Macpherson built at La Tour-de-Peilz.
+A pristine print exists however in the Swiss Film Archive, which has recently issued it in DVD form, together with Véronique Goel's documentary Kenwin, about the house which Bryher and Macpherson built at La Tour-de-Peilz.

 As well as acting in this film, H.D. with Kenneth Macpherson, wrote an explanatory pamphlet to accompany it and to distribute to the audience, a piece later published in Close Up.Paul Robeson is the only professional actor in the film and his desire to connect to a like-minded set of individuals in Europe allegedly led him to play the role of Pete for no fee.

 Borderline plot and analysis

 The story revolves around a guesthouse run by a set of liberal, hedonistic young people sympathetic to the emerging black American culture.
-In what would have been completely frowned upon at the time, the manageress played by Bryher has given a room to Pete (Paul Robeson) and his light-skinned black wife Adah, played by Robeson’s real wife at the time Eslanda Robeson.
+In what would have been completely frowned upon at the time, the manageress played by Bryher has given a room to Pete (Paul Robeson) and his light-skinned black wife Adah, played by Robeson's real wife at the time Eslanda Robeson.
 Adah though is having an affair with a white man Thorne (Gavin Arthur), who is also involved with Astrid, played by the poet H.D.
 When Adah leaves Thorne to be with her husband Pete, Thorne is distraught and race becomes an issue.

 Increasingly Pete becomes the scapegoat for the heartache and conflict that follows between Thorne and Adah.
-When Thorne “accidentally” murders Astrid, the “liberal” Guest House is forced by the authorities to kick Pete out: “That’s what we’re like,” admits the sympathetic Manageress resignedly.
-To an extent, Robeson’s character could be seen as reductionist in terms of identity as he tends to be photographed in natural surroundings: sometimes with clouds and the sea as backdrops – the location set in a Swiss Alps border town is important in this respect.
-Likewise Pete’s behavior is stoical even in the most threatening situations.
-Yet on the other hand this portrays the reality of culture in this period, and besides Pete also is the character that comes out of the situation with the most dignity even when he is asked to leave town.
+When Thorne “accidentally” murders Astrid, the “liberal” Guest House is forced by the authorities to kick Pete out: “That’s what we’re like,” admits the sympathetic manager resignedly.
+To an extent, Robeson's character could be seen as reductionist in terms of identity, as he tends to be photographed in natural surroundings: sometimes with clouds and the sea as backdrops.
+The location set in a Swiss Alps border town is important in this respect.
+Likewise, Pete's behavior is stoical even in the most threatening situations.
+Yet on the other hand, this portrays the reality of culture in this period, and besides, Pete is also the character that comes out of the situation with the most dignity even when he is asked to leave town.